The extraordinary Kolufossar waterfalls in Kolugljúfur Canyon in North-Iceland

 Kolugljúfur is amazing, it took my breath away immediately as I walked to the bridge crossing the river.
 I hadn't expected anything like this.

 The canyon is 40-50 metres deep and a little over 1 km long.

 The canyon cannot be seen from the road, but there is a parking lot right by the main road and the bridge is just a few steps away from the parking lot.

-From there is a fantastic view of the upper waterfall, Kolufoss waterfall, and the Kolugljúfur canyon with its many waterfalls.
+From there is a fantastic view of the upper waterfall, Kolufossar waterfalls, and the Kolugljúfur canyon with its many waterfalls.

 Legend has it that a giantess lived in the canyon.
 Her name was Kola and the canyon is named after her, Kolugljúfur canyon.
 One can even find evidence from the time Kola lived in the canyon.

-The folklore, which I found in Þjóðsögur Jóns Árnasonar - the Compilation of Folklore by Jón Árnason, goes like this:
+The folklore, which I found in Þjóðsögur Jóns Árnasonar - the Collection of Folklore by Jón Árnason, goes like this:

 "Kolugil is the name of a farm in Víðidalur valley east of Víðidalsá river.
 There lived a giantess, Kola was her name, and the farm was named after her.

 Kolufossar waterfalls in Kolugljúfur canyon - photos taken in the middle of a bright summer night

 Below the farm is a dark and deep canyon by Víðidalsá river and a tall waterfall in the river; it is so tall that no salmon can pass it.
 Thus there is no fishing in the river above the waterfall, but there is fishing in the pool beneath the waterfall.